My view on life (as of May-2023):

 I used to follow, yes it's true.
 But my following days are over.
 Now I just have to follow through.
 (From the song Midnight Blue).

 Everything's connected and I am a connector.
-I enjoy advocating for others.
+I find it easier to advocate for others than I do for myself.
 I internalize & amplify my client's enthusiasm by infusing creativity & making new connections.
-Together, we make a greater impact and open doors.
+It's through cocreating that we make a greater impact and open new doors.
 As an inbetweener, my role is to bridge the void creating new possibilities.
-I am a catalyst for miracles.
+I can be a catalyst for miracles and moonshots.

 These are early beta versions of topics I'm working through.